nuscr/nuscr/Readme.md

 ## Development

 We use the [dune](https://dune.readthedocs.io/en/stable) build system.
 To contribute, clone the repo and run
 ```
   dune build
 ```
-to build
+to build.

-You can run the the executable by
+You can run the executable by
 ```
   dune exec nuscr -- [args]
 ```
 where `[args]` are the arguments to the main CLI program.

-You can run tests via
+You can run the tests via
 ```
   dune runtest
 ```

 When you submit a pull request, the continuous integration system will build, run tests and check the code formatting.
+You may find `utils/fmt.sh` helpful for formatting the code.

-Please also remember to update the `CHANGES.md` file for keeping a changelog.
+Please also remember to update the `CHANGES.md` file in order to keep track of the changes in each version.